Bistability of zigzag edge magnetism in graphene nanoribbons induced by electric field: Introduction

-This article is organized as following: In section II, the tight binding model with Hubbard interaction is reviewed, and the band structure of varying magnetic configurations are studied.
-In section III, the electrically driven adiabatic evolution of the magnetic configuration is studied.
+This article is organized as following: In section II, the tight binding model with Hubbard interaction and the simulation methods are reviewed.
+In section III, the evolution of monolayer graphene zigzag nanoribbon with combination of transversal electric field and magnetic field is studied.
+In section IV, the static band structure and the evolution of the bilayer/monolayer zigzag nanoribbon with transversal electric field are studied.
 In section V, the conclusion is given.